 I stopped measuring my success against those of my peers a long time ago.
 It was liberating, you learn to run your own race.
 I measure my success against the goals I set myself; and the feedback on the work that I do.

 How do you feel about the future of your industry?

 I am excited by the future of publishing and the digital landscape within Australia.
 At Vogue we are be able to speak to so many different audiences across our various platforms that the sky is the limit for ideas that we can bring to life.
 Overall, I think it’s an exciting time for the fashion industry.
 Australian designers are doing so incredibly well both in Australia and Internationally; there is so much talent that is gaining more and more momentum; and the world is really taking note.

 What advice would you give someone following, or influenced by your professional path?

 Jump on great opportunities and have faith in yourself that you can do it; hard work and dedication does pay off.

 I think I work in an industry where you’re thrown hundreds of little challenges each week and you work on how to resolve them quickly and effectively.
 Luckily for me my challenges are not life and death.

 Where do you see yourself in ten years?

-That’s a tricky one… I’m pregnant with my first child now, so I know that kids will definitely feature!
+That’s a tricky one… I’ve just had my first child now, so I know that kids will definitely feature!
 I honestly just hope that I’m happy and satisfied creatively, working on projects that I’m passionate about and enjoying family life.
 And maybe, just maybe a few steps closer to that elusive “work life balance”.